globus/globus-toolkit/README.md

 The MyProxy Delegation Service is a Python implementation of MyProxy OAuth protocol, https://docs.google.com/document/pub?id=10SC7oSURc-EgxMQjcCS50gz0u2HzDJAFiG5hEHiSdxA.
-The package depends on Flask and SQLAlchemy.
-The service can be deployed to Apache with mod_wsgi.
+The package depends on SQLAlchemy.
+The service can be deployed to Apache with mod\_wsgi or run as a standalone service using the python wsgiref server.
 An example configuration file for Apache is in conf/.
 The file should be copied to /etc/apache2/conf.d/ on Debian-based systems, or to /etc/httpd/conf.d/ on Red Hat-based system.